FineTunersJU/Amazon_HackOn/README.md

 # Techstack

-* HTML,CSS,Bootstrap
+* HTML,CSS
 * AWS
 * Pytorch
 * SQL database
+* Flask

 # What comes after...

-After the event is over, we can commercialize this idea and turn this into a full fledged app.
+After the event is over, we can utilize this idea and turn this into a full fledged app.
 We also aim to generalize the counterfeit product removal model so that it can detect any counterfeit product for other sites as well.
 We will also work on expanding our sphere by adding feedback on the goods collected from other social media platforms.
 We will extend these features for renting and reselling of used goods as well.